Patching headaches

 Largest third-party catalog & auto-packaging.

-Right Click Tools Patching offers the broadest coverage on the market with over 4,000 third-party applications for Windows and 6,000+ when including Mac titles.
+Right Click Tools Patching offers the broadest coverage on the market with more than 6,300 third-party applications across Windows and macOS.
 Most every app your organization uses is in the catalog.
 Updates are pre-packaged and tested by Recast, so IT simply selects the apps they care about and schedules the deployments.
 No more hunting for installers or repackaging.
 It’s all ready to go, day-of-release.

 “Set it and forget it” automation.

 Once configured, Recast automates the entire patch cycle.
 New versions are automatically downloaded and published into ConfigMgr ADRs or Intune as Win32 apps.
-The system can auto-approve patches, deploy on a schedule, and even handle post-deployment tasks like sending compliance summary emails or rolling back if an issue is detected.
+The system can auto-approve patches, deploy through test, pilot, and production rings on a schedule, and handle post-deployment tasks like sending compliance summary emails or rolling back if an issue is detected.
 IT admins move from a reactive, manual patch scramble to a proactive, hands-off approach, and rest well knowing patches roll out consistently every month without fire drills.

 Faster response to zero-days.

 With automation in place, when a critical vulnerability emerges, Recast helps you respond in hours.
 For example, if Chrome has a zero-day and Google releases a fix, that update flows through Recast’s pipeline immediately.
-Admins can push it out same-day to all machines, drastically shrinking exposure time compared to the manual “find, package, test, deploy” cycle that often takes traditionally.
+Admins can push it out same-day to all machines, drastically shrinking exposure time compared to the manual ‘find, package, test, deploy’ cycle that often takes days or weeks.
 This speed can be the difference between a contained risk and a widespread incident.

 Cross-platform consistency.